 Video visitation is available at all DOC facilities.
-This allows people to visit an offender from any location with a computer that has a camera.
-To participate in a video visit with an offender, a person must be on the offender's approved visitors list.
-To schedule a video visit with an offender, go to www.Jpay.com.
+This allows people to visit an inmate from any location with a computer that has a camera.
+To participate in a video visit with an inmate, a person must be on the inmate's approved visitors list.
+To schedule a video visit, go to www.Jpay.com.
 If the visitor has not already done so, he or she will have to establish an account with JPay.
-Video visits are 30 minutes long and cost $9.95.
+Video visits are 30 minutes long and cost $9.95. but starting Wednesday, April 1, DOC is partnering with JPay to modify video visitation to increase inmate access and decrease friends and family cost:

-Video visitation is a privilege for offenders.
-Some offenders are not eligible for video visits because of current visiting restrictions or disciplinary status.
-Each offender should know whether he or she is eligible to receive video visits.
+Video visitation is a privilege for inmate and some inmates are not eligible for video visits because of current visiting restrictions or disciplinary status.
+Each inmate should know whether he or she is eligible to receive video visits.
 It is also a privilege for friends and family that can be suspended for misconduct.

 Video visiting scheduling is unique to each facility and each living unit.
-The JPay website is set up so you can only schedule a visit when the kiosk is available in the offender's living unit.
-That does not mean, however, that the offender is available.
-It is best to check with the offender you are visiting to agree upon a time before you schedule.
+The JPay website is set up so you can only schedule a visit when the kiosk is available in the inmate's living unit.
+That does not mean, however, that the inmate is available.
+It is best to check with the inmate you are visiting to agree upon a time before you schedule.

 All video visits are recorded and subject to monitoring.
-Video visits can be terminated for offender or visitor misconduct and no refund will be given.
-Offenders and visitors can also lose video visiting privileges if they violate the rules.
+Video visits can be terminated for inmate or visitor misconduct and no refund will be given.
+Inmates and visitors can also lose video visiting privileges if they violate the rules.

 Joining a video visitation